The Birds II: Land's End: Plot

 30 years after the events of the first film, a group of seagulls stand together on a coast.
-A fisherman uses his net to pick the one dead bird up from the water while he's in his small boat.
-The swarm of seagulls start to fly toward the boat.
-He opens his white box to use his experiment.
-The crows join the seagulls as the fisherman is unaware of what they're doing until he's attacking to his death by the seagulls and crows on the small boat.
-The birds fly over the sea.
+A fisherman uses his net to take a dead bird from the water, unaware of a swarm of seagulls flying toward his boat.
+Crows join the seagulls to attack and kill the fisherman.

-The birds fly over a boat where Ted and Mary Hocken move to a remote, windswept, tiny East Coast island named Gull Island with their two young daughters, Jill and Joanna and their pet dog.
-The Hocken family is determined to forget losing their son and spend a quiet, uneventful summer, with Ted hoping to complete an important biology thesis.
-Ted, Mary and their two daughters are driving together in the car with their pet dog to a new house.
-Jill and Joanna are both really happy to have a new house.
-The dog runs after the birds quickly fly up into the sky.
-Jill and Joanna and their pet dog noticed that the small boat is still floating on the water.
-Ted comes and joins them to see it until Mary whistles and calls them to come in.
-They walk away from the beach.
+The birds fly over a boat where Ted and Mary Hocken move to a remote, windswept, tiny East Coast island named Gull Island with their two young daughters, Jill and Joanna, and their pet dog.
+The Hocken family is determined to forget their son Tommy's death and spend a quiet, uneventful summer, with Ted hoping to complete an important biology thesis.
+The family drive together to a new house, which Jill and Joanna are happy about.
+While on the beach, Jill, Joanna and their dog notice that the small boat is still floating on the water.
+Ted joins them until Mary calls them to come in.

-Later that night, Ted is having his nightmare about losing his son, Tommy, in a car accident.
+Later that night, Ted has a nightmare about losing Tommy in a car accident.
 Mary comforts her husband.
-Ted walks and enters both sisters' bedroom to give them both a kiss on their foreheads because he's always loved them both so much.
+Ted enters his daughters' bedroom and gives them a kiss on their foreheads.

-Later the next day, Ted, Mary, Jill and Joanna are driving together in the car to the small town while they're unaware of a policeman using his boat to drag the abandoned boat.
+The next day, Ted, Mary, Jill and Joanna enter the small town, unaware of a policeman using his boat to drag the abandoned boat.
 Ted and Mary meet Frank in an office.
-Later, Ted and his two daughters go into a small shop and meet Helen, who is a seller of the small shop.
-Helen gives his two daughters the lollipops when he wants them both to thank her.
-Jill and Joanna go outside and walk together.
-Helen and Ted talk to each other about something until Joanna comes here to call him where they find it.
-They go outside and walk toward the deck where the policeman finds the small boat without the fisherman, where he found it from yesterday.
-Helen realizes that the fisherman has gone missing.
+Later, Ted and his two daughters go into a small shop and meet Helen, who owns the shop.
+Jill and Joanna leave the shop while Helen and Ted talk to each other until Joanna calls Ted.
+Everyone goes outside and see the policeman with the fisherman's boat.